neuroeddu/Auto-qPCR/README.md

 The origninal version run in command line using a configuration file.
 # Command Line python script instructions

-The initial version of this analysis program using command line can be found in the folder 'auto-q-pcr-command_line.
+The initial version of this analysis program using command line can be found in the folder 'auto-q-pcr-command_line'.

 The document 'Perpare your computer pythonScript.docx' details how to install the required packages.